 Another type of retirement plan is a Roth 401k.
 If you are trying to decide whether it is better to contribute to a traditional 401k or a Roth 401k, you should use this website.
 You must begin to take RMDs from a Roth 401k at age 72.
 However, you are not required to take any RMDs from a Roth IRA.
 If you don't need the RMD, you may wish to roll some or all of your Roth 401k into a Roth IRA, but this is complicated because the Roth IRA must be open for 5 years before you can begin to take any distributions.
 This site provides more information about this decision.

 In my book, I urge investors to avoid purchasing tax deferred annuities for many reasons, not the least of which is the fact that they are extraordinarily expensive to buy.
 A salesperson earns up to $1000 on a tax deferred annuity of $10,000.
-Compare that to buying $10,000 of stock through Scottrade, which will cost you just $7.
+Compare that to buying stock at many brokers, which now do it for free.